-The scheme of requirements and tasks for the reconstruction and modernization of the instruments HSFA1 and HSFA2 was elaborated in the Solar Department of the Astronomical Institute, Ondřejov, with the participation of M. Knížek, P. Kotrč, and P. Heinzel.
-The work is performed by the company SPACE DEVICES s.r.o., Prague.
+The scheme of requirements and tasks for the reconstruction and modernization of the instruments HSFA1 and HSFA2 was elaborated in the Solar Department of the Astronomical Institute, Ondřejov.
+The reconstruction of the controlling electronics is performed by the company SPACE DE-VICES s.r.o., Prague.